eclipse-tractusx/traceability-foss/docs/arc42.md

 ## Architecture and design patterns

-### Module / Package structure
+### Module / package structure

 * Main domain name
-  * application
+  * Application
-    * optional: subdomain name (in case of inheritance) → following same structure as main domain
+    * Optional: subdomain name (in case of inheritance) → following same structure as main domain
-    * mapper: holds the mapper of transforming domain models to response models
+    * Mapper: holds the mapper of transforming domain models to response models
-    * service: holds the interface for implementation in the domain package
+    * Service: holds the interface for implementation in the domain package
-    * rest: holds the controller for providing the api for the domain
+    * REST: holds the controller for providing the api for the domain
-  * domain
+  * Domain
-    * optional: subdomain name (in case of inheritance)
+    * Optional: subdomain name (in case of inheritance)
-    * model: holds the domain model
+    * Model: holds the domain model
-    * service: Implementation of the interface provided in the application package
+    * Service: implementation of the interface provided in the application package
-    * repository: holds the interface for accessing the infrastructure package
+    * Repository: holds the interface for accessing the infrastructure package
-  * infrastructure
+  * Infrastructure
-    * optional: subdomain name (in case of inheritance)
+    * Optional: subdomain name (in case of inheritance)
-    * model: holds the technical entities
+    * Model: holds the technical entities
-    * repository: holds the data access layer
+    * Repository: holds the data access layer
-      * e.g. JPARepository / Impl
+      * E.g. JPARepository / Impl
-  * All models (Request / Response) used in the API should be saved in the tx-model project.
+  * All models (request / response) used in the API should be saved in the tx-model project.
   To be reusable for cucumber testing.

 ## "Under-the-hood" concepts

 ### Exception and error handling

-There are two types of potential errors in TraceX:
+There are two types of potential errors in Trace-X:

 #### Technical errors

 Technical errors occur when there is a problem with the application itself, its configuration or directly connected infrastructure, e.g. the Postgres database.
 Usually, the application cannot solve these problems by itself and requires some external support (manual work or automated recovery mechanisms, e.g. Kubernetes liveness probes).

-These errors are printed mainly to the application log and are relevant for the healthchecks.
+These errors are printed mainly to the application log and are relevant for the health-checks.

 #### Functional errors